-Favourites here include Andrew Pugh Butchers on Church Street where you can buy a Desperate Dan-sized fidget pie (£1.85).
-It's a local specialty with gammon, apple, bacon and thyme, or pick up samosas (£2) from the Chai Shop (33 High Street).
-Two outstanding pubs offer fine food: the Castle Hotel, has a garden with views to enjoy smoked haddock topped with rarebit (£15).
-Or try the atmospheric Three Tuns whose taps run with ale from the next-door brewery.
-Portions are hearty with classics such as beer-battered fish (£12).
+Favourites here include Andrew Pugh Butchers on Church Street, where you can buy a Desperate Dan-sized fidget pie (£1.85).
+It’s a local speciality with gammon, apple, bacon and thyme.
+Alternatively, pick up samosas (£2) from the Chai Shop (33 High Street).
+Two outstanding pubs offer fine food: head to the garden of the Castle Hotel and enjoy fillet of salmon with honey and garlic sauce, tarragon potatoes and mange tout (meals from £11.95); or try the atmospheric Three Tuns, whose taps run with ale from the neighbouring brewery.
+Portions are hearty, with classics such as beer-battered fish (£12.75).

 Where to stay